Blinkie the French Bulldog

 THE DOG YOU MEET AND TAKE HOME MAY NOT BE THE DOG YOU HAVE IN 6 MONTHS TIME – THEY CAN BE NERVOUS AND SHUT DOWN, TAKING TIME TO GAIN CONFIDENCE AND SHOW THEIR TRUE PERSONALITIES – THEY MAY PUSH BOUNDARIES AND BECOME HARD WORK BEFORE SETTLING FULLY.
 PLEASE DO NOT APPLY IF YOU AREN’T COMPLETELY COMMITTED TO ADOPTING AND DOING EVERYTHING TO MAKE THE PROCESS WORK.

-Microchip number and company – Iris is chipped to us and the details can be moved over on a successful adoption
+Microchip number and company – Blinkie is microchipped and the details provided to be moved over on a successful adoption

 Can be left alone – yes for a few hours with no issues, but will need to build up to this in her new home